-ARS over Networked Tandem PRI and Tie Trunks
+ARS over Private Networked Tandem PRI and Tie Trunks

-In Release 6.0 and later systems, Hybrid/PBX mode only, callers on one system can use lines on another system speedily and transparently when optimal cost efficiency dictates the need for lines connected to a different switch in the organization's private network (in prior systems, it is necessary to make an explicit remote-access call, enter a barrier code, and finally use ARS).
+In Release 6.0 and later systems, Hybrid/PBX mode only, callers on one system can use lines on another system quickly and transparently for optimal cost by routing calls to a different switch in the organization's private network (in prior systems, it is necessary to make an explicit remote-access call, enter a barrier code, and finally use ARS).
 To permit this operation, both the local and remote systems must be programmed using ARS and remote access options.

-Remote Users Calling out on Local Networked Lines
+Remote Users Calling out on Local Private Networked Lines

-To implement this operation on a local system where remote callers will use the networked lines connected to your system, use the procedures outlined in the section "Remote Access Features" on page -337.
+To implement this operation on a local system where remote callers will use the private networked lines connected to your system, use the procedures outlined in the section "Remote Access Features" on page 3-502.

-Local Users Calling out on Networked Lines
+Local Users Calling out on Private Networked Lines